Cell Structure (AQA A Level Biology): Exam Questions

 ± 0.6

-Using the data from Table 1 suggest the effect of the exercise programme on the mitochondria.
+Use the data in Table 1 to suggest the effect of the exercise programme on the mitochondria.

-• The rats in group K were given bacteriophage treatment by means of an aerosol spray that they inhaled.
+• The rats in group K were given bacteriophage treatment by means of an inhaled aerosol spray

-After 5 days, the researchers killed the rats and excised their lungs.
-The lungs were washed out with a set volume of fluid.
-The researchers used a technique to count the number of live bacteria in the fluid.
-Figure 1 below shows the researchers’ results.
-The mean and the range of data are shown for each group.
+After 5 days the researchers extracted fluid from the lungs of the rats and counted the number of live bacteria in the fluid.
+Figure 1 below shows the mean results for each group.
+The ranges are shown for each group.

 q4-2-1-cell-structure-hard-aqa-gcse-biology

-Identify which statement is correct about the structures of the bacteriophage and the bacterium.
+Identify the statement below that is correct for the structures of both the bacteriophage and the bacterium.

-• C - The bacteriophage has a capsid and the bacterium has a cell-surface membrane.
+The bacteriophage has a capsid and the bacterium has a cell-surface membrane

-• D - The bacteriophage has a cell wall and the bacterium has a capsid.
+The bacteriophage has a capsule and the bacterium has a cell wall

 Use data from Figure 1 to explain the researchers’ choices to perform serial dilutions in some cases but not for others.